pinterest/ktlint/documentation/release-latest/docs/faq.md

 # Are formatter tags respected?

-As of version `0.49.x` the formatter tags of IntelliJ IDEA are respected.
+The formatter tags of IntelliJ IDEA are respected.
 By default, those formatter tags are disabled.
 The formatter tags can be enabled with `.editorconfig` properties below:
 ```editorconfig
 ij_formatter_tags_enabled = true # Defaults to 'false'
 ij_formatter_off_tag = some-custom-off-tag # Defaults to '@formatter:off'